mapbox/underreact/README.md

 console.log(process.env.ANALYTICS) // undefined
 ```

+### Why not use `NODE_ENV`?

+Underreact discourages setting of `NODE_ENV` manually, as a number of libraries depend on its value and a wrong value could result in unoptimized builds.
+You should instead use the cli `mode` option to signal optimization of your bundle.
+(Internally it would set `NODE_ENV` for your app.)

+**If you are used to using `NODE_ENV` to target different deployment environments, you should instead use `DEPLOY_ENV`.**

 ### Using environment variables inside `underreact.config.js`

 You can also use env variables in your `underreact.config.js`.
 This can allow you to have different config options for different deployment targets.